vedant-khandelwal/falkonry-sdk-documentation/source/index.html.md

 //setting the format(CSV or JSON) of the data var options = new SortedDictionary<string, string>();
-options.Add("responseFormat", "application/json"); //For Json format use ("responseFormat","text/csv")
+options.Add("responseFormat", "application/json"); //For CSV format use ("responseFormat","text/csv")

 var datastream_data = falkonry.GetDatastreamData(datastreamId, options)